aaronrader/aaronrader/README.md

 # Hi, I’m Aaron Rader
 - I'm a Computer Programming and Analysis student at Fanshawe College in London Ontario.
-- I'm currently in term 3, and looking for a winter 2022 co-op opportunity.
+- I'm currently in term 5, and looking for a Summer 2024 co-op opportunity.
-- I’m interested in anything code-related at the moment!
-Just getting started!
-- I’m currently learning the fundamentals of Java, C, C++, Javascript, and SQL.

 ## How to reach me:
 - personal email: aaronrader@protonmail.com